 Learn about the first play ever staged in Dublin and the capital’s first two theatres, founded in the mid-1600s amid the intense, often fatal politics of the era.
 Plus old booksellers and former guild halls, with tantalizing glimpses of the medieval and early modern Dublin of narrow alleyways and vanished “courts”.
 We’ll discuss the legacy of Swift and Sheridan; the theatre riots of the 1700s; bitter, savage, literary rivalries; and an accidental on-stage stabbing!

-Come and explore the history, the politics and the literature of old Dublin with us and learn how all three threads often intersected!
+Come and explore the history, the politics and the literature of old Dublin on this remarkable tour with us, and learn how all three threads often intersected!

-Our Dublin Castle to Smock Alley: Books, Politics and Theatre Tour takes place on Wednesday 19 May at 5.30pm and Saturday 26 June at 11am.
-Tickets here.
+Our Dublin Castle to Smock Alley: Books, Politics and Theatre Tour takes place one moire time this summer, on Saturday 26 June at 11am.
+3 Tickets remain at time of writing.
+Find them here.

 A walk around Portobello: vanished infrastructure, artists and writers, and the Dublin Jewish experience